marceloboeira/certifications/solutions-architect-associate/topics/03_ORGANIZATIONS_AND_BILLING.md

    * Production
    * Back Office

-By consolidating the billing, you group buckets of cost of each service, and "the more you use the cheaper it gets" is applied accross accounts.
+By consolidating the billing, you group buckets of cost of each service, and "the more you use the cheaper it gets" is applied across accounts.

 ### Organizational Units